DallasFormulaRacing/SUS/README.md

 # Suspension-Sensor-System (SSS)
-A device that is mounted near each wheel of the car that can record tire temperature and linear potentiometers (suspension travel)
+A device that is mounted near each wheel of a vehicle that can record tire temperature, acceleration and rotational speed of the vehicle, wheel speed and suspension travel (linear potentiometers).

 ### Schematic
 ![ESP32 Hat Schematic](Images/SUS-HAT_Schematic.jpg)